 The Furgeson's (Folgvartsen's) came from the Deelkaas (Deilskås Su-Tveitan) farm near Heddal (now Notodden) in the county of Telemark.
 Many of the baptisms, marriages and funerals linked below took place at the famous Heddal Stave Church which was built in the 13th century.

 Historically, Norwegian children were referred to as the son or daughter of their father.
 Women retained this even after marriage.
 Thus, Marie the daughter of Hans Pedersen would be know as Marie Hansdatter.
 Her brother, Ole, would be Ole Hansen.
 Occasionally the name of the farm on which they were residing would be added to the name to clarify which family was being referred to.
-Later, there was a change dropping the 'datter' usage for girls and women thus referring to all children as 'sen'.
+By the 1880's or later, there was a change to dropping the 'datter' usage for girls and women thus referring to all children as 'sen'.
 The siblings Marie and Ole would then be Marie Hansen and Ole Hansen.